orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*We are translators.
-Sure, we make *
+*We are translators at heart.
+Sure, we make actual change happen. *
 ***[], []***
 ***, 2XXX***